phantomaton-ai/draculescu/CHARACTERS.md

 *   His fingers are adorned with several heavy, ornate signet rings that gleam in the light.
 *   He is rarely without a polished briar pipe, which he often holds in his hand or tucks into a waistcoat pocket, using it as a prop for contemplation or to emphasize his irritation.

 **Image Prompt:** `A broad-shouldered, robust man in his late 40s, slightly overweight but imposing.
-Thick, neatly combed greying brown hair and a distinguished handlebar mustache.
+Thick, neatly combed greying brown hair and a clean-shaven face.
 Stern, piercing blue eyes often narrowed in concern or suspicion.
 Ruddy complexion.
 Wears a rich, dark velvet smoking jacket over a crisp white shirt, with a patterned ascot.
 Heavy, ornate gold signet rings on his fingers.
 Holds a polished briar pipe.`
 ![Lord Alistair Ashworth](./lord-alistair-ashworth.png)

 **Personality & Motivations:**